icon

 Despite remarkable progress in raising awareness and education around HIV transmission and care, discrimination against all people living with HIV and particularly key populations persists.
 Men who have sex with men, transgender and gender diverse people, sex workers, and people who inject drugs, are disproportionately impacted by discriminatory laws and policies.
 They frequently face harassment, violence, and arrest simply due to their identities, further marginalising them and hindering their access to crucial HIV prevention and care services.

 This discrimination manifests in various forms, including economic and social exclusion, denial of rights & healthcare access, workplace prejudice, and systemic inequalities.
-The steadfast rising of the Anti-rights movement impacts the regress in laws as seen in countries like Uganda and Ghana and undermines our collective efforts in treatment access for all people living and prevention interventions for people most impacted by HIV.
+The steadfast rising of the anti-rights movement impacts the regress in laws as seen in countries like Uganda and Ghana and undermines our collective efforts in treatment access for all people living and prevention interventions for people most impacted by HIV.
 Discriminatory practices undermine our shared goal of ending AIDS as a public health threat by 2030.

 GNP+ Global Partnership & HJWW Manager Daughtie Ogutu says, “Our progress towards reaching the goal on stigma and discrimination is inseparable from the eradication of discriminatory laws, policies, and practices that impede access to crucial HIV prevention, testing, treatment, and care.
 The global pushback against women’s rights, LGBTQ rights, and other fundamental freedoms not only undermines individual liberty but also jeopardizes public health especially for people living with and mostly affected with HIV.”